Empire-Strikes-Back/Flula/readme.txt

 no attribution headers

 - we say no to attribution headers in files - our repos are our source code only

+no programmer names in files

+- we say no to programmer names in files - we live and breathe, our repos are our source code only